Good Therapy Australia

 Payment Options include Cash, Credit Card, EFT transfer.

-10 Questions with Matt Dale
+A conversation with Matt Dale

 • As a Psychologist I am driven by the desire to help individuals navigate their way through complex human challenges.
 I chose psychology as a profession because of my passion to learn more about the impact of human emotions, listen and guide others with the insights I have gained over the last twenty years.
 But most importantly, I chose psychology because I wanted to help people to make real, practical and applicable change in their everyday lives.